Ágústa Guðmundsdóttir: Zymetech

 Guðmundsdóttir is one of the two founders of the biotechnology company Zymetech.
 The company, which was founded in 1999, is based on the research of Ágústa and the late Jón Bragi Bjarnason, Professor of Biochemistry.
 Zymetech makes use of trypsins from North-Atlantic Cod, which through the years has for the most part been discarded, and in this way, the company has developed a product that multiplies the value of the cod.
 Zymetech manufactures PreCold to fight the common cold, as well as various skin and cosmetics products (e.g. the derma health product Penzim).
 The company works on the development of products for bacterial infections, skin disorders, and wound healing.

-In 2015, Zymetech won the Icelandic Innovation Award, which s granted to companies considered to have achieved outstanding results in the development of a new product or service based and which have attained commercial success in the market.
-On "Food Day" held on 20 October 2016, the Iceland Nutrition Society awarded Ágústa an honorary recognition for work benefitting food and nutrition research in Iceland.
+In 2015, Zymetech won the Icelandic Innovation Award, which was granted to companies considered to have achieved outstanding results in the development of a new product or service based and which have attained commercial success in the market.
+On "Food Day", held on 20 October 2016, the Iceland Nutrition Society awarded Ágústa an honorary recognition for work benefitting food and nutrition research in Iceland.
 This was the first time such a recognition was awarded.
 On 2 November 2017, the symposium Rannsóknir og verðmætasköpun, was held to honour Ágústa.